 A simple, very basic definition of each planet’s influence in the mind watch is:

 As can be seen in the first list above, saturn is a little different from the first seven planets listed.
 Saturn is at the outpost of the planets of personality.
 Going out from it, through uranus, neptune, and pluto, we have types of consciousness familiar to humanity only in their stepped down, very diluted form.
-We do not "control" those forms of consciousnes because their bailiwick is outside of the knowledge of personality.
+We do not "control" those forms of consciousness because their bailiwick is outside of the knowledge of personality.
 Coming back (starting at pluto and neptune) from them, it is at saturn that individual consciousness is split off (limited) from the cosmic and made finite.
 Life has been individualized, but it still lacks human attributes.
-Attributes come from further in--through jupiter, mars, venus, mercury, moon, and sun.
+Those attributes come from further in--through jupiter, mars, venus, mercury, moon, and sun.

 When an individual experiences an excess of saturn in his chart--necessarily implying a deficiency of the other planets because only so many positions of influence are available--he experiences, therefore, loss of (many of) his human attributes along with his power to enjoy them in himself, or in any one else.

 With every chart consisting of birth and conception planets, every one, therefore, has two sets of planets: two suns, two moons, two mercuries...and so on.
-But the method also uses harmonics for each planet, so every individual chart has four sets of planets.
+But this method also uses harmonics for each planet, so every individual chart has four sets of planets.
 That is okay, rather than confusing, because they act in a manner similar to the bases of DNA.
-Their repetition and position together spell out what becomes the life of each individual.
+Their repetition and position together spell out much of what becomes the life of each individual.